North Korea defiant over UN sanctions as Trump says tougher steps needed

 The United States has said that a previous round of sanctions agreed in August was aimed at cutting North Korea's US$3 billion in exports by a third.

-(Additional reporting by Christine Kim and Yuna Park in SEOUL, Christian Shepherd in BEIJING, and Roberta Rampton and David Brunnstrom in WASHINGTON; Editing by Lincoln Feast and Paul Tait)
+(Additional reporting by Christine Kim and Yuna Park in SEOUL, Michael Martina and Christian Shepherd in BEIJING, and Roberta Rampton, David Brunnstrom and Idrees Ali in WASHINGTON; editing by Lincoln Feast, Paul Tait, Nick Macfie and G Crosse)